Jaguar XK120: Construction

 In addition to wire wheels, upgrades on the Special Equipment (SE) version (called the M version for Modified in the United States) included increased power, stiffer suspension and dual exhaust system.

 Engine specifications

 Performance

 The Motor magazine road-tested an XK120 in November 1949.
 This pre-production car, chassis number 660001, road-registered as HKV 455, was the first prototype built.
 It was also the 1948 London Motor Show display model, and had been driven by Prince Bira in the 1949 Silverstone Production Car Race.
-When tested, it had the 8:1 compression ratio, was fitted with an undertray, and ran with hood and sidescreens in place.
+When tested, it had the 8:1 compression ratio, was fitted with an aerodynamic undertray, and ran with hood and sidescreens in place.
 The magazine reported a top speed of 124.6 mph, acceleration from 0–60 mph in 10.0 seconds and fuel consumption of 19.8 mpgimp.
 The car as tested cost £1263 including taxes.

-The XK120 M for US market accelerated from 0–60 mph in 8.7 seconds, a top speed was 132 mph by speedometer, but actual top speed was about 120 mph.
+The XK120 M for US market accelerated from 0–60 mph in 8.7 seconds, top speed was 132 mph by the speedometer, but actual top speed was about 120 mph.